arco-design/arco-design/CONTRIBUTING.md

 ## Sending a pull request

+**This project uses [Yarn](https://yarnpkg.com/) for package management.
+Please install Yarn before development.**

 1. Fork [the repository](https://github.com/arco-design/arco-design) and create your branch from `main`.
 For new feature, please submit your changes directly to the `feature` branch.
 Other changes should go against `main` branch.
-1. Run `npm run init` in the repository root.
+1. Run `yarn run init` in the repository root.
-1. Run `npm run start` to start and preview site.
+1. Run `yarn start` to start and preview site.
 1. Make changes to the codebase.
 Please add tests if applicable.
-1. Make sure the test suite passes with `npm run test`.
-To watch for specific changes in development, use `npm run test --watch TestName`.
+1. Make sure the test suite passes with `yarn test`.
+To watch for specific changes in development, use `yarn test --watch TestName`.
 1. If you made any `props` changes (i.e. `interface.ts` file), DON'T manually update `README` file under the component.
-Instead, run `npm run docgen` to generate the `README` file automatically.
+Instead, run `yarn docgen` to generate the `README` file automatically.
 1. Commit your changes, adhering to the [Commit Guidelines](#commit-guidelines)
 1. Open a new pull request, [referencing corresponding issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) if available.